← BACK TO MAP

 Gaza / Palestine

 The Gaza war began on October 7, 2023, when Hamas launched an attack on southern Israel, killing approximately 1,200 Israelis and taking around 250 hostages.
-Israel's military response has resulted in over 72,000 Palestinian deaths as of March 2026, according to the Gaza Health Ministry — making this one of the deadliest conflicts in the world by casualty rate relative to population.
+Israel's military response has resulted in over 72,000 Palestinian deaths since October 2023, according to the Gaza Health Ministry — making this one of the deadliest conflicts in the world by casualty rate relative to population.
 The UN has declared the humanitarian situation in Gaza catastrophic.
 Over 70% of the territory has been designated a no-go zone.

 72,263+